Successive Point-of-Interest Recommendation with Local Differential Privacy: Proposed Method

-We first propose our locally private transition pattern collection method.
-Before presenting our method, we first explain a naive method to collect the transition pattern under LDP.
-Suppose there are $n$ POIs in a region and the maximum length of a check-in history is $t$.
-Then, the domain size of the possible check-in history is $n^{t}$.
-A naive solution would be to directly collect the frequency of each possible check-in history using the randomized response method.
-For example, if we set $n=10$ and $t=10$, then there are $10^{10}$ possible check-in histories.
-However, directly computing frequencies over this cardinality is impractical, even if $n$ and $t$ are very small.
+Suppose there are $n$ POIs and the check-in history consists of $T$ check-ins.
+Then, the possible number of check-in histories is $n^{T}$.
+A naive solution would be to directly collect the frequency of each possible check-in history.
+However, directly computing frequencies over an enormous domain for all possible check-in histories is impractical, even if $n$ and $t$ are very small.

-We do not need accurate frequencies of each check-in history to build the POI-POI matrix.
-In other words, we only need to figure out the coarse-grained preference of transition patterns between two POIs.
-Accordingly, our idea is to sample a transition pattern from a users' check-in history and estimate the frequency of sampled transition pattern under LDP to figure out the users' preference transitions.
-Figure \ref{fig3} shows an example of the transition pattern collection process.
-In Figure \ref{fig3}, each bit represents a specific transition pattern.
+Our idea is to sample one transition pattern from the check-in history and estimate the frequency of sampled transition patterns under LDP to capture the global transition trend.
+Figure \ref{fig3} shows an example of the transition pattern aggregation process, where each bit represents one specific transition pattern.
+We assume that all users share the same POI domain, and each user selects a single transition pattern from his/her check-in history.
+In this way, we can prevent certain users who have a long sequence of check-ins from dominating the global transition trend.
+Moreover, it makes the server harder to re-identify the users, as information about only two POIs is reported.

-We assume that all users share the same POI domain.
-Then, each user $u$ selects one transition pattern $l_{t}^{u} \rightarrow l_{t+1}^{u}$ from his/her check-in history.
-There are two reasons for this sampling process.
-First, we can prevent some users who have a long sequence of check-ins from contributing too much information to the recommendation server.
-For example, suppose a user only moves between his home and workplace.
-If we allow him to contribute his entire check-in history, then the recommendation system can not figure out the globally frequent transition patterns.
-Second, we can avoid each user divides the privacy budget over a large domain size of check-in history, which negatively affects the accuracy of the estimated frequency.
+Randomized response (RR) \cite{warner1965randomized} is a basic mechanism for guaranteeing LDP, where a user submits a ``yes'' or ``no'' answer according to the result of a coin-flipping process.
+The purpose of RR is to estimate the actual number of ``yes'' users.
+We used the optimized RR (ORR) scheme \cite{wang2017locally}, which minimizes the estimation error.
+We present the detailed process of ORR in Algorithm \ref{alg1}.